mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/20_tdm_fabric_implementation_environments_setup.md

 # TDM Fabric Implementation - Environments Setup

 During the execution of a TDM task, data is extracted from a selected source environment and loaded into the selected target environments.
-An environment can be defined as a source environment, target environment, or both source and target environments.
+An environment can be defined as a source environment, target environment or both source and target environments.

 TDM environments must be defined in the following TDM layers: